sparklingdew/keras_loss_discrepancy/README.md

 ===============================

 ## 1	Objective
-During regression using neural networks with the app Keras in Python, there is discrepancy between the loss yielded during training (stored in ‘logs’ and retrieved using, for instance, ‘model.history’) and the loss calculated from the weights after training (using the command ‘model.evaluate’).
+During regression using neural networks with the app Keras in Python, there is discrepancy between the loss yielded during training (stored in ‘logs’ and retrieved using ‘model.history.history’) and the loss calculated from the weights after training (using the command ‘model.evaluate’).
 In [Keras FAQS] this issue is risen.
-It warns about regularization methods, which are reflected in loss, but not in validation loss.
+It warns about regularization methods, which are reflected in training loss, but not in validation loss.
 Also points out that the training loss is the average of the losses for each batch of training data, over the current epoch.
 Hence, in this work, these statements are studied by comparing loss values calculated in different ways.

 ## 2	Datasets and models